MiguelV5/MiguelV5.github.io/README.md

 Personal portfolio webpage to display a little bit about myself, and some projects I've made along my career.

-I also took this oportunity to learn a bit more about front-end js frameworks.
+I also took this oportunity to learn a tad more about front-end js frameworks.
 In particular this site uses:

 - [Svelte](https://svelte.dev/)
 - [SvelteKit](https://kit.svelte.dev/)